How to Auto-Respond to Customer Emails Using AI

 {{ trigger.body }}

-{{ knowledge.results }}
+{{ knowledge.answer }}

 Step 4: Condition - Auto-Send or Human Review

-Add a Condition node that checks {{ agent.confidence }} == "high".
+Add a Condition node that checks whether {{ agent.confidence }} equals high.
 On the true branch, route straight to sending.
-On the false branch, route to a Human node so a teammate can edit the draft before it goes out.
+On the false branch, route to a Human node.
+Set its Message to show the drafted reply and add an Approval slot for your support team.
+If the reply is approved the workflow continues to the send step; a rejection halts the run so no draft goes out.
+Approvers act in the Approvals inbox.

 Step 5: Send the Reply via Front